 In my experience, most people like milk with their tea.
 Some people enjoy sugar in their coffee.
 Sometimes I prefer herbal tea.
 Have you thought about how you would like your hearing aids?

-When getting hearing aids we need to consider the technology level and functionality that will best compensate for your hearing loss; as well as the other features and additional technology you might find useful to make life easier.
+When getting hearing aids, we need to consider the technology level and functionality that will best compensate for your hearing loss.
+There are also other features and additional connectable technology you might find useful to make life easier.

 Getting the right hearing aids for you

 Excellent core hearing aid functionality is key to success.
 Choosing the correct level of amplification, fitting to your ear and technology level for your hearing needs must be guided carefully by your Audiologist.
 Follow this link for more details about how we go about assessing your listening needs.

 Once we have decided on the right hearing aid technology for you, we can consider the added features that are available.
 These can help with ease of use, connectivity and better hearing in specific listening environments.
 These features are available at most technology levels.
 Once we have decided on the right hearing aids for you, we can determine if you would like any additional technology to go along with them.

 Hearing aid style and cosmetics

 Finding the most discrete hearing aids is a priority for many new hearing aid users.
 Cosmetics, of course, has to be balanced with comfort, reliability and sound quality.

 Receiver in the canal (RIC)